3D Print Not Sticking to Print Bed? Here's the Solution

 Hairspray can Hairspray, glue sticks, or dedicated 3D printer adhesives can improve first layer adhesion.

-Method #6: Adjust Slicer Settings
+Method #6: Adjust Speed and Cooling Settings

-If your 3D print isn’t sticking to the print bed, tweaking your print settings in slicer software can often help fix the issue.
+If your 3D print isn’t sticking to the print bed, tweaking your print speed or cooling settings in slicer software can often help fix the issue.
 For example, setting the print speed for the first layer of your print to be slower than the rest of the build can promote better adhesion.
 A slower deposition rate for the first thin layer of a 3D print will help the filament to bond with the build surface.

-Other slicer settings that can be implemented to improve bed adhesion are rafts and brims.
-These are features 3D printed alongside your part to improve stability and reduce the chance of warping.
 A raft essentially acts as a base to your 3D printed part and ensures that your print adheres to its surface, rather than the build platform directly.
-A brim consists of a 3D printed border than connects to and extends from the edges of a 3D printed part.
-Brims are effective at anchoring the edges of a build to the 3D printed bed and are typically easier to remove than a raft.
+A brim, for its part, consists of a 3D printed border that connects to and extends from the edges of a 3D printed component.
+Brims are effective at anchoring the edges of a build to the 3D printed bed and are typically easier to remove than rafts.
 Most slicer programs, like Cura and Simplify3D, offer automated raft and brim features.

-Method #7: Change the Build Plate
+Method #8: Change the Build Plate

 Another method for improving first layer adhesion is to change your 3D printer build surface.
 Some desktop FDM 3D printers have a removable plate meaning that you can swap out the build plate for a new one should the original be damaged.
 But even if your print bed is in fine condition, it could be worthwhile to think about using different build surfaces depending on the material you are printing with.